 Please note that we do not house or rehome rabbits and guinea pigs together.

-Please press the link below to learn about rabbit care, including minimum size recommendations, enrichment and more
+Please press the link below to learn about rabbit care, including minimum size recommendations, enrichment and more:

 This stunning boy is Cowrie.

-He came into our care with his brothers, after Mum, a domestic bunny, escaped and mated with a wild rabbit, leaving her owners with an unexpected litter which they were unable to cope with (a stark reminder of the importance of neutering your rabbits).
+He came into our care with his brothers after Mum, a domestic bunny, escaped and mated with a wild rabbit, leaving her owners with an unexpected litter which they were unable to cope with (a stark reminder of the importance of neutering your rabbits).

 Cowrie is now 1 year old, and although we had hoped he and his brothers could have been paired off for rehoming together, as soon as they reached adolescence they started to fight, which is sadly extremely common with same-sex rabbit pairings.

 Now Cowrie is looking for a home with a female bunny with whom he can be bonded.